jezzsantos/saastack/docs/design-principles/0090-authentication-authorization.md

     }
 ```

-In the API layer, authentication is declarative, using the `[Route]` attribute, and the
-`AccessType` enumeration which defines whether it should be authenticated or not and by what provider.
+In the API layer, authentication is declarative, using the `[Route]` attribute, and the `AccessType` enumeration which defines whether it should be authenticated or not and by what provider.
 The choices are:

 * Token authentication (`AccessType.Token`)
 * HMAC authentication (`AccessType.HMAC`)
+* Private InterHost API authentication (`AccessType.PrivateInterHost`) for calling private API's between subdomains
 * No authentication (`AccessType.Anonymous`) this is the default, if none is specified.

 For example,